jvalegre/robert/docs/Examples/full_workflow/smiles_workflow.rst

 **Initial AQME workflow**

-.. |csv_report_test| image:: ../images/csv_icon.jpg
+.. |csv_report_smi| image:: ../images/csv_icon.jpg
    :target: ../../_static/AQME-ROBERT_solubility_short.csv
    :width: 30

-* The workflow starts with a CSEARCH-RDKit conformer sampling:
+* The workflow starts with a CSEARCH-RDKit conformer sampling (using RDKit by default, although CREST is also available if :code:`--csearch_keywords "--program crest"` is added).

-* Then, QDESCP is used to generate more than 200 RDKit and xTB Boltzmann-averaged molecular descriptors:
+* Then, QDESCP is used to generate more than 200 RDKit and xTB Boltzmann-averaged molecular descriptors (using xTB geometry optimizations and different single-point calculations):

 A CSV file called **AQME-ROBERT_solubility_short.csv** should be created in the folder where ROBERT was executed.
-The CSV file can be downloaded here: |csv_report_test|
+The CSV file can be downloaded here: |csv_report_smi|

 **Following ROBERT workflow**

-.. |pdf_report_test| image:: ../images/pdf_icon.jpg
+.. |pdf_report_smiles| image:: ../images/pdf_icon.jpg
    :target: ../../_static/ROBERT_report_smiles.pdf
    :width: 30

 A PDF file called **ROBERT_report.pdf** should be created in the folder where ROBERT was executed.
-The PDF file can be visualized here: |pdf_report_test|
+The PDF file can be visualized here: |pdf_report_smiles|

 .. warning::